-- 36. While most of us are familiar with type 1 and type 2 diabetes, you may not have come across the term 'type 3 diabetes' before. - A) Type 1 and type 2 diabetes are terms that most of us are familiar with, but there is a new one called type 3 diabetes', about which you may have no idea. - B) Most of us will be acquainted with type 1 and type 2 diabetes' soon, yet most of us have heard the term 'type 3 diabetes' - C) The term 'type 3 diabetes' might not have been known by many people who are well-acquainted with the terms type 1 and type 2 diabetes. - D) Though most people are not even aware of the term 'type 3 diabetes', many of us know everything about the terms type 1 and type 2 diabetes. - E) Most of us are acquainted with type 1 and type 2 diabetes, but it is possible that you haven't come across the term 'type 3 diabetes' yet.
+- 36. While most of us are familiar with type 1 and type 2 diabetes, you may not have come across the term 'type 3 diabetes' before 3 - A) Type 1 and type 2 diabetes are terms that most of us are familiar with, but there is a new one called type 3 diabetes', about which you may have no idea. - B) Most of us will be acquainted with type 1 and type 2 diabetes' hefore - C) The term 'type 3 diabetes' might not have been known by many people who are well-acquainted with the terms type 1 and type 2 diabetes. - D) Though most people are not even aware of the term 'type 3 diabetes', many of us know everything about the terms type 1 and type 2 diabetes. - Most of us are acquainted with type 1 and type 2 diabetes, but it is possible that you haven't come across the term type 3 diabetes yet.